-Through farm monitoring, we focus on identification of the root cause of a human rights abuse.
-Utilizing the data collected within SENTRI, our agronomists and field teams can actively work to identify trends within select geographical areas or types of farms.
+Through farm monitoring, we focus on identification of the root cause of a human rights abuse including child labor.
+Utilizing the data collected within SENTRI\, our agronomists and field teams can actively work to identify trends within select geographical areas or types of farms.